-Nicki Minaj Shows Off Body In Pink Latex Lingerie For New Song ‘Rack It Up’
+Nicki Minaj Shows Off Body In Pink Latex Lingerie For New Song, ‘Rack It Up’

 A post shared by Nicki Minaj (@nickiminaj) on

-What do you think of Nicki Minaj’s pink PVC lingerie set she wore to promote “Rack It Up?”
+What do you think of Nicki Minaj’s pink PVC lingerie set she wore to promote “Rack It Up”?
 Let us know in the comments section below.

 [Featured Image by Michael Locciasano/Staff/Getty Images]